xyxj1024/xyxj1024.github.io/_posts/2022-10-13-return2libc.md

 permalink:    /ret2libc/
 ---

 In "[Defeating ASLR: The Return-to-pop Method](https://xingjianxuanyuan.github.io/ret2pop/)", I constructed a payload that used the <code>ret</code> and <code>pop-ret</code> instructions to inject shellcode into our vulnerable program with **ASLR**{: style="color: red"} enabled but non-executable stack (hereinafter "**NX**{: style="color: red"}") disabled.
 The payload worked just as expected because we knew that the memory space between <code>ans_buf</code> and the address we were returning to is larger than our shellcode.
 What if the memory space is not large enough?
 More importantly, what if we do not have a shellcode at our disposal?
-In this post, I would like to describe an exploitation technique called "**return-to-libc**{: style="color: red"}", which makes use of existing code (the C standard library) to spawn a shell.
+In this post, I would like to describe an exploitation technique called "**return-to-libc**{: style="color: red"}", which makes use of existing code ("libc" is used by convention as a shorthand for the "**standard C library**{: style="color: red"}") to spawn a shell.
 The documentation is organized into two parts: for the first part, the ASLR protection is turned off; and for the second part, both ASLR and NX are enabled.

 <!-- excerpt-end -->